Sporkyy/leetcode/2-add-two-numbers.md

 Quokka uses the version of [Node.js](https://nodejs.org/) installed on our machine.
 Node.js has an [assert module](https://nodejs.org/api/assert.html) we can use for quick and easy local testing.

-Now we can easily turn the problem in the description, `342 + 465 = 807`, into a test that works with Node.js.
+We can now easily turn the problem in the description, `342 + 465 = 807`, into a test that works with Node.js.

 ```js
 import { deepStrictEqual } from 'assert';